Hello Friends, Today we will learn about “How we can redirect visitors to our HTTP website to HTTPS“.

-If you have SSL Secure Certificate installed on your website, you can easily redirect visitors to the Secured version of your website(HTTPS) automatically.
-First, we have to know that where your website is hosted.
+If you have an SSL Secure Certificate installed on your website, you can easily redirect visitors to the secure version of your website(HTTPS) automatically.
+First, we have to know where your website is hosted.

 Linux & cPanel

-If you don’t have a .htaccess file in the root directory of your website then you have to create a new file.
+If you don’t have an .htaccess file in the root directory of your website, then you have to create a new file.
 If you don’t know how to create this, watch the video:

-Once you create the .htaccess file in the file manager, just copy & paste this code in the .htaccess file.
+Once you create the .htaccess file in the file manager, just copy & paste this code into the .htaccess file.

 RewriteEngine On